Posts

 Seek

-Today I waited at the NTUC bar with a glass of Glenfiddich 12 years old, wondering for a moment whether my friend had lost his way.
+Today I waited at the NTUC bar with a glass of Glenfiddich 12 years, wondering for a moment whether my friend had lost his way.
 Whisky does that—it slows time enough for old doubts to surface.
 I sat there quietly, the glass warming in my hand, thinking about how friendships stretch across decades, sometimes thinning, sometimes returning with an unexpected density.
 We were students of one of the greater schools in Singapore, yet we were neighbourhood children first—products of a very particular time.
 The late 1970s.
 Singapore was modernising rapidly, but what we absorbed then was not modernity itself—it was the shadow of Western hegemony .
 We did not yet understand the world; we only sensed that something powerful lay beyond us, somewhere behind English accents, television screens, and imported songs.
 I grew up poor.
 There was no television at first, and when black-and-white TV finally arrived, it was precious—encased in a wooden cabinet, with a lock.
-It heated up when left on too...
+It heated up when left on too lon...

 Sodeep